Vampeyer/profilepage/README.md

 // the console.log function, works , as it is then passed through the JRE , and then displays a text in the
 // in the console , indicating a string value of "student has passed".

-// - to see this , look in the console
+// - to see that the student has paassed with the proper JavaScript Requirements , , look in the Service page , of the Quality Services text.

 //-------------------------------------------------------------------------------------------